How to Handle a Personal Relationship at Work

-Even if the law where you live doesn't forbid your relationship, or establish rules about it, some organizations have policies on workplace relationships.
+Even if the law doesn't forbid your relationship, or dictate how you conduct it, some organizations have their own strict policies on workplace relationships.
 For example, some companies frown upon one partner managing the other.

 The safest option is to ask your HR department if it has a policy in place, and to let your HR advisor know if you are in a workplace relationship.

-If you're a manager or senior employee, you should think very carefully before dating a more junior person, or before putting yourself in any situation where there may be a real or perceived power imbalance.
-Whether your interest is welcome or not, you can end up being accused of harassment, and this can have a severe negative impact on your career.
+If you're a manager or senior employee, think carefully before dating a more junior person, or before putting yourself in any situation where there may be a real or perceived power imbalance.
+This could lead to accusations of harassment.

 3. Consider Your Company's Culture

-This is especially important if you are working abroad, or in an organization with a different culture to your own.
+This is especially important if you are working abroad, or in an organization with a different culture from your own.

-Chances are, your colleagues and co-workers already know that you "have a crush" on the redhead in the sales team or the hunk in the communications team, and they may already suspect that it has blossomed into a relationship!
+Chances are, your colleagues and co-workers already know that you "have a crush" on the redhead in the sales team or the "hunk" in communications, and they may already suspect that it has blossomed into a relationship!

 So, you have to decide with your partner how you'll behave at work.
-Do you "come clean" and let your colleagues know what's going on, or, as the CareerBuilder survey mentioned above reveals, do you join the 33 percent of workplace couples who decide to keep their relationship a secret?
+Do you "come clean" and let your colleagues know what's going on?
+Or, as the CareerBuilder survey mentioned above reveals, do you join the third of workplace couples who decide to keep their relationship a secret?

-You should discuss whether to have some boundaries at work, such as not spending too much time alone together, or agreeing not to use your "pet names" for one another.
-You can find other useful tips on setting personal boundaries in our article, Managing Friends and Family Members .
+Discuss whether to set some boundaries at work, such as not spending too much time alone together, or agreeing not to use your "pet names" for one another.
+(You can find other useful tips in our article, Managing Friends and Family Members.)

 Of course, you need to agree on what approach you will take.
-It's no good one partner making no secret of a relationship if the other is trying to "keep it under wraps!"
+It's no good one partner flaunting a relationship if the other is trying to "keep it under wraps"!

 5. Stay Professional at Work

-Even if your colleagues have given the "thumbs up" to your office romance and think you're the best-matched couple since Romeo and Juliet, you still have to tread carefully.
+Your colleagues might approve of your office romance, and think you're the best-matched couple since Romeo and Juliet, but you still need to tread carefully.

 Indulging in in-jokes, private conversations, and public displays of affection can make your co-workers feel awkward.
-For example, if you and your partner are eating lunch together in the staff restaurant, other colleagues may not know whether you want privacy or would welcome the extra company.
-If you're heading out for lunch with your partner, why not invite a few more people along?
-Even if they decline your invitation, you have made the offer, and that can go a long way to maintaining team harmony.
+And if you and your partner are eating lunch together in the staff restaurant, other colleagues may not know whether you want privacy or would welcome the extra company.
+Why not invite a few more people along?
+Even if they decline your invitation, you have made the offer.

 If you discuss business matters together – or, worse still, make business decisions – while your co-workers are absent, it will likely cause resentment.
 If you're managing your partner, you need to be especially mindful of your professional interactions, and be seen to be extra careful to treat your other team members equally and fairly.

 Having some sensitivity and empathy about how other people perceive your relationship can go a long way toward keeping everyone onside.
 For example, be sure to avoid inadvertently excluding people by creating an in-group of two.

 6. Be Prepared for Gossip!

 Human beings are social animals, and we connect with one another by sharing stories and experiences.
 And the more exciting or shocking those stories, the more engaging they become.
 So, even if you rigorously follow the suggestions above, some people may be quick to make assumptions and to see favoritism or nepotism that's just not there.
 It's a kind of fake news.

-The key thing here is "be prepared."
-Keep careful notes on any potentially sensitive actions or decisions that you have taken, such as any pay raises or promotions that you approve or recommend, and be scrupulous in speaking up about any potential conflicts of interest.
+Be prepared!
+Keep careful notes on any potentially sensitive actions or decisions that you take, such as any pay raises or promotions that you approve or recommend, and be scrupulous in mentioning any potential conflicts of interest.
 This will provide evidence should you ever need to counter any claims of unfair treatment.